Maintenance Advice for Newly Installed Home Appliances

 Consider using generator power or battery backups during a power outage.
 Place the generator outdoors and ensure it has a generator change-over switch to connect safely to the home’s electrical system.
 Check the generator’s load rating and follow the manufacturer’s instructions for safe usage.

-Schedule routine checks with a licensed electrical contractor to ensure electrical wiring, circuits, and associated wires are storm-ready.
-Qualified electricians can verify the safety switch and overload cut-out switch, ensuring the system remains electrically safe during emergencies.
+Regularly schedule checks with a licensed electrical contractor to confirm that your wiring, circuits, and associated wires are storm-ready.
+Qualified electricians can also verify the safety switch and overload cut-out switch to ensure your system stays safe during emergencies.

 Stay updated through a local radio station for further warnings and advice from the local electricity distribution entity.
 Awareness of network supply issues or street lights outages can help in anticipating additional challenges.